ULHPC/tutorials/advanced/Python/README.md

 def standard_dev(lst):
 ```

 * Be sure to have `pythran` installed!
-If not, use `pip install --user pythran` command to install it in your home directory.
+If not, use `pip install --user pythran` command (within a job) to install it in your home directory.
 * Compile your code using pythran:

 ```